anmolmayank/TODO-ThinkBoard-MERN-Stack/README.md

 # TODO-ThinkBoard
-This is an simple todo app with all latest trends usage full stack app using MERN Stack
+This is an simple todo app with all latest trends usage of full stack app using MERN Stack.
+Vite + React + TS + Express + MongoDB